2. SpaceStudio User Guide#

 2.7.1.
 SpaceStudio global preferences#

-Toolchain : Pages related to the configuration of various toolchain options for the hardware platform (i.e. compiling the hardware simulation), as well as for software on processors.
+Toolchain: Pages related to the configuration of various toolchain options for the hardware platform (i.e., compiling the hardware simulation), as well as for software on processors.
 One page is available for each supported platform toolchain, as well as for each supported processor toolchain.
-In order to speed up compilation, a compilation cache is enabled by default, and can be disabled through these pages.
+To speed up compilation, a compilation cache is enabled by default and can be disabled through these pages.

 2.7.2.
 Architecture preferences#